Quantum field theory on curved manifolds: Introduction

 When attempting to solve locally what has long been solved globally in physics, it is necessary to reconsider various mathematical properties that have previously been ignored.
 One might wonder why such mathematical concepts are required even in situations where solutions by path integrals are easily given.
 On this point, it would be important to emphasize here that path integral and Feynman diagrams are so cleverly constructed that a user can sometimes get the right result without having to worry about such mathematical concepts.
+If the computation by path integrals is locally complete, our analysis will not lead to any new conclusions.

 Section \ref{sec-diff} of this paper describes the basic concepts of differential geometry and of manifolds, and the introduction of the symbols that are used in this paper.
+Since differential geometry has almost never been seriously discussed in the analysis of the Unruh effect, we will be particularly careful to explain which aspects we will focus on.
+As the concept of manifolds is not explained from scratch, the reader who is not familiar with the mathematical approach is advised to read the references.

 Section \ref{sec-Sch} describes the Schwinger effect when the electric field is constant or time-dependent.
 For fermions, it looks like the Landau-Zener transition\cite{Zener:1932ws}.
-By considering the case where the electric field is weakly depending on time, we show why the vacuum {\it must be} defined in the tangent space.
-This is the simplest example that clearly demonstrates that finding a naive global exact solution to an equation cannot always yield a physical solution.
+By considering the case where the electric field is weakly depending on time, we show why the vacuum {\it must be} defined in the {\it local} tangent space.
+This is the simplest example that clearly demonstrates that finding a naive global exact solution to an equation cannot always be a correct answer.
+Note that the basic concept explaining that a single solution cannot cover the whole space is the same as that of the Dirac monopole, although it has nothing to do with topology.
+In order to understand the causes of this non-trivial situation, it is necessary to take a closer look at the treatment of gauge and Lorentz symmetries in differential geometry, especially at the necessity of local trivialization.
+At the time of the Dirac monopole, much attention was paid to topology, but in the root of the discussions there has been the basic procedures in finding {\it local} solutions in differential geometry.

 Section 4 discusses a local analysis of the Unruh effect and Hawking radiation.
-Again, as in the case of the Schwinger effect, the importance of defining the vacuum in the tangent space and the importance of local analysis is confirmed by considering the case of gradually varying acceleration.
+Unlike the Unruh effect, where entangled pair production is expected at distant wedges, Hawking radiation is a pair production localised at the horizon.
+Therefore, we can calculate local particle production of Hawking radiation rigorously using differential geometry and the exact WKB, without indication of any discrepancy between the standard result.